 - 1) A reinforced vegetated dune and beachfill for the Atlantic Shorefront of the Rockaway peninsula from Beach 9th Street to Beach 149th Street to manage risk from coastal flooding using a nature-based feature. - 2) Groin construction and extensions are proposed to help keep sand in place and reduce the frequency of beach renourishment required. - 3) HFFRRFs to manage the risk of frequent flooding from smaller storms and high tide.
-HFFRRF locations include 1) the mid-Rockaway peninsula bay-side, including NNBFs, floodwalls, bulkheads and stormwater drainage pump stations, and 2) bulkheads and a stormwater drainage pump station at Cedarhurst-Lawrence in Nassau County.
-All HFFRRFs also include measures to manage the interior drainage, such as added or extended stormwater outfalls.
+HFFRRF locations include 1) the mid-Rockaway peninsula bay-side, including NNBFs, floodwalls, bulkheads and stormwater drainage pump stations, 2) bulkheads and a stormwater drainage pump station at Cedarhurst-Lawrence in Nassau County, and 3) a low floodwall and stormwater pond storage at Motts Basin North.
+All

-&lt;sup>29 CECW-CE Memorandum for Commanders, Major Subordinate Commands dated 28 September 2017, Subject: Implementation Guidance for Section 1184 of the Water Resources Development Act of 2016 (WRDA 2016), Consideration of Measures
+&lt;sup>27 CECW-CE Memorandum for Commanders, Major Subordinate Commands dated 28 September 2017, Subject: Implementation Guidance for Section 1184 of the Water Resources Development Act of 2016 (WRDA 2016), Consideration of Measures